 And finally; If you haven't seen the films, beware of spoilers!
 And the funny lines aren't meant to be nothing than funny.
 So I hope you won't find them offensive.
 If so, I apologize

-In honor of it's PAST 25th Anniversary, it was appropriate to write this entry.
+In honor of it's past 25th Anniversary, it was appropriate to write this entry.
 And while I'm once again writing an entry that is somewhat derivative, this issue will center about her staple of being the first non-Caucasian female lead (while my previous entry was about the reputation movie itself).
 And yes, this entry will center around racial scrutiny, but it´s meant to be an honorable and constructive debate.
 So I apologize if something about is offensive.

-Yes, we`re offended, because we were simply neglected:) |
+| Yes, we`re offended, because we were simply neglected:) |

 Everyone who's familiar with the famous Disney Renaissance, are familiar with Pocahontas.
 While it's unfortunately stuck with a bad reputation due to various controversies, it still could be regarded as an important cornerstone in Disney's history.
+After all, it was a risky feature that

 centered around a clash between different races.
 And it was the first Disney feature to tackle historical events.
 Regardless of it's everlasting dud-reputation, it still was a huge, commercial hit for Disney.
 And is still a movie that people remember.
 It's components have been recycled in following movies (Tarzan, Atlantis The Lost Empire, Brother Bear and Frozen II) so that people immediately recall Pocahontas whenever people pick up it´s references.